arthurjl/arthurjl.github.io/_posts/2020-12-27-Junior Fall.md

 ![image](/images/postImages/2020-12-27/18.JPG)
 *This is the trail, trust me ~ Asya*

-For some other highlights this quarter, I went back to TA'ing for CSE143!
+For some other highlights this quarter, I went back to TA'ing again!
 I ended up with an 8:30 AM section, and the attendance was incredible, also speaking for myself too since I managed to wake up somehow.
 Basically every student showed up for section which kinda blew my mind.
 Another highlight was head TA'ing with some really cool people.

 ![image](/images/postImages/2020-12-27/27.JPG)
 *Shake Shack with TA's and (unpictured: unused basketball b/c we're nerds :,))*

-I snagged Taylor to go on walks and other COVID sanctioned activities.
+I snagged a friend to go on walks and other COVID sanctioned activities.
 ![image](/images/postImages/2020-12-27/19.JPG)
 *New park!*